ldn-softdev/Rpnn/README.md

 # `Rpnn`
-This is an idiomatic C++ implementation of _Resilient backprop Neural Network_ with an easy and convenient user interface; no dependencies - fully contained implementation, no dependencies (STL only), no memory/resource leakages, no dead-lock.
+This is an idiomatic C++ implementation of _Resilient backprop Neural Network_ with an easy and convenient user interface; no dependencies - fully contained implementation, no dependencies (STL only), no memory/resource leakages, multithreaded, no dead-lock.

 ##### Enhancement requests and/or questions are more than welcome: *ldn.softdev@gmail.com*